 Ensure a geographically consistent development of broadband electronic communication networks throughout the national territory and to promote the use of electronic communication services.

-Increase studies and research on economic, energy efficient and clean equipment suitable for rural and remote areas ICT infrastructure development.
+Increase studies and research on economic, energy efficient and clean equipment suitable for rural and remote areas new generation networks development.

 To attract private investment, competition policies, financing, and new business models need to be studied and deployed.